TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/3-Configuring-the-behavior-of-the-extension.rst

 Method :php:`findByStates()`, which we do not further investigate here (see more in chapter 6, section "Implement individual database queries").
 The Method expects an array containing the allowed states.
-We generate it from the comma seperated list using the TYPO3 API function :php:`GeneralUtility::intExplode()`.
+We generate it from the comma separated list using the TYPO3 API function :php:`GeneralUtility::intExplode()`.
 We then pass on the returned choice of organizations to the view, just as we are used to do.

 .. tip::

-   Of course we could also have passed the comma seperated list directly to the Method :php:`findByStates()`.
+   Of course we could also have passed the comma separated list directly to the Method :php:`findByStates()`.
 We do recommend, though, to prepare all parameter coming from outside (settings, form input) before passing them on to the two other